learningOrchestra/mlToolKits/learning_orchestra_client/readme.md

 * filename: filename of file to make projection
 * projection_filename: filename used to create projection
-* field: list with fields to make projection
+* fields: list with fields to make projection
 * pretty_response: return indented string to visualization (default True, if False, return dict)

 ## DataTypeHandler